Sarabeth Broder-Fingert, MD

 Danielle DeCourcey, MD

-Danielle DeCourcey is an Attending in Pediatric Critical Care and Assistant Medical Director of the Medicine Critical Care Unit at BCH.
+Danielle DeCourcey is an Attending in Pediatric Critical Care and Assistant Medical Director of the Medicine Critical Care Unit at Boston Children's Hospital.
 She joined the fellowship further into her career than average because of her growing interests in health services research in medical critical care, specifically in the area of medication reconciliation and complications of unintentional medication discontinuity.
 She also has interests in preventing cerebrovascular injury in diabetic ketoacidosis (DKA).
 She is PI on an ancillary R01 application to NHLBI on cerebrovascular injury in DKA.

 Alisa Khan, MD